 Who can apply

-Our scholarships are open only to students who come from and work in one of the ‘least developed’, ‘low income’ and ‘lower middle income’ countries according to the DAC list of ODA Recipients.
-Please note the 4th column is excluded from applying for grants: upper middle income countries and territories.
+Our MAS scholarships are open only to students from ‘least developed’, ‘low income’ and ‘lower-middle income’ countries, according to the DAC list of ODA Recipients.
+(Please note the 4th column of the document is excluded from applying for grants: upper-middle-income countries and territories).

-Candidates can apply for a scholarship by filling in the online application form.
-Please remember tick the button “I would like to apply for a scholarship” that you will find inside the application form of the programme you have selected, and fill in all the financial information required.
+Please remember to tick the button “I would like to apply for a scholarship” that you will find as part of the selected programme application form and fill in all the financial information required.

-All scholarships are allocated and administered by the centre.
+All scholarships are allocated and administered by the Centre.
 We expect all students to contribute towards the cost of their education.
-The scholarship selection committee takes into account individuals’ financial contribution.
+The scholarship selection committee takes into account individuals’ financial contributions.
 We therefore strongly advise candidates to look for other financial support options.

 Other funding options

-For those who pay Geneva taxes for at least one year, there is an additional funding option.
-Candidates can apply for a “chèque annuel de formation” (training subsidy) which amounts to a maximum of CHF 2,250.
-A request should be made to the OFPC (office pour l’orientation, la formation professionnelle et continue) before the start of the course, for more information, please visit this page.
+There is an additional funding option for those who pay Geneva taxes for at least one year.
+Candidates can apply for a “chèque annuel de formation” (training subsidy), which amounts to a maximum of CHF 2,250.
+A request should be made to the OFPC (office pour l’orientation, la formation professionnelle et continue) before the start of the course.
+For more information, please visit this page.
 A video (in French) with information on this process is available here.